-Note: Vitaminwater is another ready-to-drink beverage that is marketed to boost a child’s health.
+Note: Vitamin Water is another ready-to-drink beverage that is marketed to boost a child’s health.
 This product mainly contains vitamins and minerals.
 However, it may also contain sugar, caffeine, and other herbal ingredients.
-Thus, experts recommend against Vitaminwater use for children.
+Thus, experts recommend against Vitamin Water use for children for hydration.

 Why Are Energy Drinks Bad For Children?

-According to experts at Seattle Children’s, there are two reasons why energy drinks for children aren’t a good choice.
+According to experts at Seattle Children’s Hospital, there are two reasons why energy drinks for children aren’t a good choice.

-First, energy drinks are marketed as dietary supplements, which do not undergo US Food And Drug Administration’s (US FDA) safety checks.
-The absence of safety checks raises the chances of these products containing hidden ingredients, such as herbs, in unknown quantities.
+First, energy drinks are marketed as dietary supplements, which do not undergo the U.S. Food And Drug Administration’s (US FDA) rigorous safety checks.
+The absence of safety checks increases the chances of these products containing hidden ingredients, such as herbs and chemicals, in unknown quantities.

 Second, energy drinks contain several questionable ingredients, such as caffeine, in high and unregulated amounts that can adversely affect a child’s health in the long run.
-Besides caffeine, some other common ingredients in energy drinks that can prove harmful for children include
+Besides caffeine, some other common ingredients in energy drinks that may be harmful to children include

 The next section discusses the effects of each of these ingredients on a child’s health.